BUILDING PRODUCTS FOR KIDS

 When conducting research with young kids, you can’t just grab them off the streets and ask them questions, or shove an iPad in front of their faces.
 Unlike doing research with adults, where you can easily grab somebody on Old Street roundabout and ask them questions, with kids you need to do it in a very controlled way.
 You need to work with a researcher or research company, who can organise families with their kids.
 You need to do everything with the parents, and with the parents’ permission as well.
 This makes it quite difficult to do spontaneous research.

 With an MVP, I really think you’ve got to know your audience and the type of product that you’re creating.
 Certain types of MVP need to be much more viable than other types.
-For example, when you’re creating a game or an entertainment product for kids, you actually need quite a high level of polish, and you need to be able to work quite closely with a research group to constantly try your MVP with them so that your product grows with that group of kids.
+For example, when you’re creating a game or an entertainment product for kids, you actually need quite a high level of polish, and you need to be able to work closely with a research group to constantly try your MVP with them so that your product grows with that group of kids.
 It’s very difficult to unleash the kid’s product MVP to the world if parents or kids aren’t going to immediately love it.

 When you’re working with children’s products you need to be really, really careful about how you gather data and how you use it.
 Within the UK, all the information that’s gathered or used by digital product is governed by the ICO.
 But beyond the UK, if you’re releasing a product internationally, you may want to make sure that your product is copper compliant, a US-based set of regulations which is widely followed around the world.
-This ensures that your product, and the way that you capture and use data within it, is quite carefully controlled and it’s quite strict.
+This ensures that your product, and how you capture and use data within it, is carefully controlled and it’s quite strict.
 You can get a third-party agency to vet you and to certify you accordingly.

 With any sort of digital product, with any sort of app, I think the thing that frustrates me most is that there’s always an expectation that things are going to be free.
 At the end of the day, the effort and the cost made to create a product, even if it’s something as intangible as a digital one, does need to be compensated in some way, whether that’s through payments, or through advertising.
 I think one of the uphill battles that all producers face, is trying to find efficient but also ethical ways of monetising their products against a great barrier which says that it should be free.

 Before scaling a start-up, I think the biggest question is when to do it.
 When do you feel, or when is there evidence, that your product has achieved product-market fit?
 That you’re making the right product, for the right market, within the right conditions?
 Only at that point can you actually start thinking about scaling up the product, in terms of distribution or in terms of feature sets, and I think that the most difficult thing for any start-up is figuring out when they’ve achieved product-market fit.
-The reality is that, most of the time, you don’t necessarily know that answer fully.
+The reality is that, most of the time, you don’t necessarily know that answer.
 You have to use a combination of gut feeling and data to help you make the decision to say “Now is the time we are going to go international”, or, “We’re going to open this up to a much wider audience”.

 Fundraising is part of the parcel of being a start-up.
 You don’t have the deep pockets to necessarily make very long or large investments.
 So creating your product almost falls in tandem with raising your financing.
 However, if I had one tip I would say: You have to ultimately always ensure that your product fits the needs of the user, or fills a requirement of the user, and not that of your financiers.
 It’s very easy for financing to unduly sway product direction.